defano/wyldcard/README.md

 1. Create a new button or field, or select an existing one.
 2. Right-click on the part and choose "Edit Script..." or "Edit Part Properties..."
 Both buttons and fields have several user-editable properties that can be inspected and modified within the GUI.

-## The Language
+## The HyperTalk Language

 HyperCard's native language, called HyperTalk, is an event-driven scripting language.
 Scripts are associated with user interface elements (called parts) and are triggered by user actions called events.
 There is no singular "main" script that executes at runtime.

+### Script Handlers

 A script consists of zero or more handlers and function definitions.
-A handler is a list of statements that execute when the handler's name is passed as a message to the part containing it.
-A function definition, like its counterpart in other imperative languages accepts zero or more arguments, executes one or more statements and optionally returns a single value.
+A _handler_ is a list of statements that execute when the handler's name is passed as a message to the part containing it.
+A _function definition_, like its counterpart in other imperative languages accepts zero or more arguments, executes one or more statements and optionally returns a single value.

 For example, a button might contain the script: